 Mabini Shrine, A Fitting Tribute to the Brain of the Revolution

-The Historical Shrine is one of our favorite places to visit and because its admission is free, we did not think twice on entering it when we passed by the site from our trip from Talisay.
+The Historical Shrine is one of our favorite places to visit.
+Because its admission is free, we did not think twice about entering it when we passed by the site from our trip from Talisay.
 The entire complex consists of a museum, a tomb, library, garden and a reproduction of Mabini’s house.
 It was opened in 2014 by the National Historical Commission (NHC) to commemorate Mabini’s 150th birth anniversary, and it is one of the largest NHC-managed museums in the Philippines.

 APOLINARIO MABINI, QUICK BIO

 In 1881 he was awarded a scholarship in Colegio de San Juan de Letran and moved to Manila.
 But his education is frequently interrupted by financial constraints.
-Nevertheless, he managed to endure these hardships and managed to obtain the Bachelor in Arts and Professor in Latin with highest honors.
-He continued his education in University of Santo Tomas where he finished a Law Degree in 1894, and passed the bar exams the following year.
+Nevertheless, he managed to endure these hardships and managed to obtain the Bachelor of Arts and Professor in Latin with highest honors.
+He continued his education at the University of Santo Tomas where he finished a Law Degree in 1894 and passed the bar exams the following year.

-The latter years of the life of Mabini was the most agonizing.
+The latter years of the life of Mabini were the most agonizing.
 He served as one of the leading Philippine revolutionary heroes.
-He was often called the Sublime Paralytic, because his disability did not deter him from serving the country.
-As a trusted mentor of Emilio Aguinaldo, he was one of the significant contributors to the drafting of the First Constitution of the Philippine republic.
+He was often called the Sublime Paralytic because his disability did not deter him from serving the country.
+As a trusted mentor of Emilio Aguinaldo, he was one of the significant contributors to the drafting of the First Constitution of the Philippine Republic.

-Unfortunately his passion was cut short by death.
-He died in 13 May 1983 from cholera, which he got from drinking unpasteurized carabao milk.
+Unfortunately, his passion was cut short by death.
+He died on 13 May 1983 from cholera, which he got from drinking unpasteurized carabao milk.

 Mabini’s complex contributions to Philippine History are often distilled into two historical monikers – “Brains of the Revolution”, and “Sublime Paralytic.”
 Contemporary historians such as Ambeth Ocampo point out, though, that these two monikers are reductionist and simplistic, and “do not do justice to the hero’s life and legacy.”